Lullabot/github-pm/README.md

 projects, to have this file in place.
 The README can be in various formats, but a favorite of mine is [Markdown](http://daringfireball.net/projects/markdown/).
 Simply giving the README an extension of .md tells GitHub to render your README.md using the Markdown syntax.
-But even better, is that GitHub has it's own [flavor of markdown](http://github.github.com/github-flavored-markdown/).
+Even better, GitHub has it's own [flavor of markdown](http://github.github.com/github-flavored-markdown/).
 Since the developers of your project see the README first, this is a great place for information that will get them up and running with the project as quickly as possible.
 Be concise.
 If you need to write more than a few sentences, chances are, you should be linking off to more in-depth documentation in your project's wiki.
-Here's a quick guideline of some of the things that you might want to include within your README.
+Here's a quick guideline of some of the things that you might want to include in your README.

 1. A quick project overview.

-    Give a few sentences of the project's goals and maybe a small bit of background.
+    Provide a short description of the project's goals and a bit of background.
 Any links that you frequently access are also good to include up at the top as well, for easy access.
 Everyone loves easy access.